philwilliammee/cu-ng-design-library/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

-## Development server (this doesn't work looks like the library was never intended to be used like this)
+## Development server (this doesn't work looks like NG library was never intended to be used like this)

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.